 Last April, a similar announcement was made and the scheduled closure dates went by without any word.

 The bridge was closed last month and it will stay closed for two years for major repairs.
-I have no idea of the cost but I have no doubt we are paying emergency rates.'Brand new'
+I have no idea of the cost but I have no doubt we are paying emergency rates.